 Samuel Elzinga, Research Assistant

-Samuel Elzinga is a current senior studying Political Science, National Security Studies, and Russian Studies at Utah Valley University.
+Samuel Elzinga is a Research Assistant and Web Manager at the Oxus Society for Central Asian Affairs.
+He is a recent graduate of Utah Valley University, where he majored in Political Science, Russian Studies, and National Security Studies.
 He has worked at the national and international governmental levels to help policymakers better understand youth involvement in politics and security, especially as it relates to Central Asia’s mountainous republics.
-He is interested in modern security management in Central Asia and Afghanistan.
+He is interested in modern security management in Central Asia and Afghanistan and finding computational solutions to complex regional issues in Eurasia.
 He is proficient in Russian and Kyrgyz.

 Natalie Hall, Research Assistant

 Natalie Hall is an MA student at the Harriman Institute at Columbia University, pursuing a degree in Russian, Eurasian, and Eastern European Studies.Previously, she worked at the Carnegie Endowment for International Peace and Eurasia Foundation.
 She lived in Kazakhstan for six months, and has traveled throughout Eurasia.
 She holds a BA in International Affairs with a concentration in Security Policy from The George Washington University.
 Her research interests include Chinese engagement with Central Asia, national identity, and the politics of historical memory.

 Elvira Kalmurzaeva, Research and Development Assistant